sy-harabi/sy-harabi.github.io/_posts/2024-08-09-Optimizing-Early-Game-Part-One-Selecting-Remotes.md

 ### C. Adjusted Spawn Usage Considering Upgraders

 This might seem odd, but more income means more upgraders.
 Increase spawn usage by the amount needed to spawn upgraders.
 Add spawn usage approximately `net income × (1~2)` more parts, depending on your upgrader body composition.

+For calculation, you can check out this [Screeps wiki article](https://wiki.screepspl.us/index.php/Remote_Harvesting).

 ## 6. Selecting Remotes